 Then I started.
 The very first article was entitled “Vera’s Prosopagnosia” and told about the strange affliction an extraordinarily brilliant young lady of my acquaintance has: she cannot recognize faces.
-Since then I have been writing stories: whenever anything occurs to me I quickly produce a three or four-page article, enjoying myself thoroughly in the process.
+Since then I have been writing stories: whenever anything interesting falls into my mind I quickly produce a three or four-page article, enjoying myself thoroughly in the process.
 At times I write quite assiduously, at times neglect the task for weeks.
 Depends on the residual workload for my company.

-This has gone on for over three years now, quietly in the background, without any announcement or publicity.
+This has gone on for some years now, quietly in the background, without any announcement or publicity.
 But a couple of hundred people have “discovered” the blog and have, in general, reacted very positively.
 They keep urging me to “go public”.
-Maybe that will come at some stage, but in general the Friedel Chronicles will remain low-key until I decide to show them to publishers — or otherwise find a way to proceed.
+Maybe that will come at some stage, but in general the Friedel Chronicles will remain low-key until I decide to show them to publishers — or otherwise find an appropriate way to proceed.

-So now, without further garrulous intro text, here is the index I put together today.
+So now, without further garrulous intro text, here is the index I have put together.
 I intend to maintain it, keeping it up-to-date and rearranging things occasionally.
 Ideally you should be able to consult it to find things you are looking for.
 Let us see how this works out.

 - I was on the Kashmir Princess and the Herald of Free Enterprise